meverson86/scipy-2019-intro-to-python/README.md

 See the tutorial description on the conference website [here](https://www.scipy2019.scipy.org/tutorial/Introduction-to-Python-and-Programming).

+The recorded video from the SciPy 2019 conference can be found [here](https://www.youtube.com/watch?v=6KM8HOQi5Xk).

 ## Setup Instructions

 **Please do at least the download and install of Anaconda before coming to the tutorial!**